timchpi/OpenFSU_Release/README.md

-# OpenEFCS_Release
+# OpenFSU_Release
- Release repo for OpenEFCS
+ Release repo for OpenFSU
+ Fire Sequencing Unit for Custom Electric-Blowback Replicas, as well as standard AEGs with more spacious battery compartments.